top of page

 Professional Memberships: Australian Psychological Society, Australian Association for Cognitive and Behaviour Therapy, Australasian Sleep Association, Australian POTS Foundation

 Neralie first obtained her general registration as a psychologist in 2009, and has worked in a variety of private and public settings over the past 15 years.
 This has allowed her to build experience working with children, teens, and adults whose lives were affected by a range of psychological difficulties including depression and anxiety disorders.
 Neralie loves working with people who are neurodivergent and those from the LGBTQI+ community.
-She has also developed a passion for helping individuals with chronic health conditions (such as chronic pain, hyper mobility, Ehlers-Danlos Syndrome, Postural Orthostatic Tachycardia Syndrome, rheumatological conditions, and long COVID) to live a rich, full, and meaningful life.
+She has also developed a passion for helping individuals with chronic health conditions (such as chronic pain, hypermobility, Ehlers-Danlos Syndrome, Postural Orthostatic Tachycardia Syndrome, Endometriosis / pelvic pain, rheumatological conditions, and long COVID) to live a rich, full, and meaningful life.

 Neralie uses a variety of treatment modalities, including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy (ACT), and Motivational Interviewing.
 All of her therapeutic approaches are neurodiversity-affirming.